pknowles/cropall/README.md

 ## Additional

-Do whatever you want with it (GPL3).
+Do whatever you want with it, within GPL3.
 The usual don't-blame-me-if-it-deletes-your-stuff.